Ohio reveals first winners of its vaccine lottery, doles out $1 million check and full-ride scholarship - News Break

 Ohio reveals first winners of its vaccine lottery, doles out $1 million check and full-ride scholarship

 It was a million-dollar idea: Give every Ohio resident who gets a coronavirus vaccine a chance to win a seven-figure check.
-That audacious scheme to boost the state's inoculation rate became reality Wednesday evening, when the first winners of the "Vax-a-Million" drawings were announced on live TV.
-Gov. Mike DeWine, a Republican, has won national acclaim - and drawn local blowback - since unveiling the plan, which will award $1 million to five vaccinated adults and a full-ride scholarship to Ohio public colleges to five vaccinated teenagers.www.bostonglobe.com
+That audacious scheme to boost the state’s inoculation rate became reality Wednesday evening, when the first winners of the “Vax-a-Million” drawings were announced on live TV.
+Gov. Mike DeWine (R) has won national acclaim — and drawn local blowback — since unveiling the plan, which will award $1 million to five vaccinated adults and a full-ride scholarship to Ohio public colleges to five vaccinated teenagers.www.washingtonpost.com